 It’s important to remember that your quartile score represents how you performed in comparison to others.
 It does not represent the percentage of questions you got “wrong” or “right”.

-Most students will receive their quartile score one month after they complete the CASPer test, except applicants for US Graduate Medical Education programs, who will receive their quartile scores at the end of October.
-And while many students are probably very glad to finally receive some information about their performance in CASPer, this information should not affect your decision to apply to colleges of your choice no matter what quartile score you receive.
+And while you may be glad to hear that you do get some sort of score to see how you did on CASPer, this information should not affect your decision to apply to programs of your choice no matter what quartile score you receive.
 Remember that medical schools and most other professional programs have not revealed how they choose to use the CASPer score in the admissions process.
-Some medical schools may use them as simply additional pieces of information about the candidate, others may review the scores to decide who gets the interview invites, while others may use it for final admissions decisions.
+Some medical schools may use them as simply additional pieces of information about you, others may review the scores to decide who gets the interview invites, while others may use it for final admissions decisions.
 You simply do not know, so apply to schools where your academic achievements and background fit the school’s profile regardless of what quartile score you get!

 How CASPer scores are released to schools

-While students receive their quartile scores, the schools receive z-scores.
+While you receive your quartile scores, the schools receive z-scores.
 Just like a quartiles score, a z-score tells the schools where your score stands in comparison to all CASPer takers that took the test on the same day and time as you.
 The z-score shows how many “points” you are away from the mean score, i.e., where you are in the distribution of scores across all candidates.
 For example, if your z-score is 0, it means that your score is the same as the mean.
 If your score is +1 that means that you scored higher than the mean by one standard deviation point.
 A score of -1 would indicate that you scored lower than the mean by one standard deviation point.
 So instead of sorting you into quartiles that indicate how your score stands in percentile comparison to other quartiles, the z-score simply shows where you stand statistically in comparison to other test-takers.

-Your z-score is released directly to the colleges you indicated in your CASPer profile 2-3 weeks after you complete the test.
+Your z-score is released directly to the programs you indicated in your CASPer profile 2-3 weeks after you complete the test.
 Each school has its own way of using your score in the admissions process.
 Some programs may post this information on their official websites, so make sure to check them out.

 How can you prepare for your CASPer test?